hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 - **The User Experience**

-  The code related to the actual product or features that will be shipped to the end user.
+  The code related to the actual product or features being built and delivered.
 These directly impact and are the most visible to the end user.

 - **The Developer Experience**

-  The code related to how the product or features are built and shipped to the end user.
-Indirectly impacts the user and are invisible.
+  The code related to how the product or features are built and delivered.
+These directly impact the productivity of the developers working in the code base.

-Code as the Product

-Deploy, Operate and Scale development
+Focusing on the developer experience is particularly important if you want to scale the number of developers working in or across code bases.
+Can you ship the code base as the product?

 ### Outputs